lverwimp/tf-lm/README.md

 # Pre-trained models

-!!!
-Apparently saving TensorFlow models with an absolute path causes portability problems.
-We are currently re-training all models and hope to release the correct versions soon.

 We release models pre-trained on Penn TreeBank, WikiText, the Corpus of Spoken Dutch and a corpus of Dutch subtitles.

 This work is still in progress, but the models can be found [here](http://homes.esat.kuleuven.be/~lverwimp/lstm_lm/).